monikabaltova/monikabaltova/README.md

 ## **Hi there, i'm Monika** 👋

-I'm Junior Full-Stack JavaScript Developer, based in London. aMost recently, I have completed an intensive course at Northcoders, which helped me to fill the knowledge gaps I had and taught me how to write clean, readable, and maintainable code.
+I'm Junior Full-Stack JavaScript Developer, based in London.
+Most recently, I have completed an intensive course at Northcoders, which helped me to fill the knowledge gaps I had and taught me how to write clean, readable, and maintainable code.
 Feel free to have a look around my projects and their associated repositories.
 Some projects were done as part of some self learning others being with Northcoders.

 ### 🛠️ Tech Stack: